Best Diet for Burmese Python

 Burmese Python Nutritional Profile

 Dietary planning for Burmese Python starts with understanding this species's Very Large (12-18 ft) physique and docile but powerful character.
 Over a 20-30 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger reptiles like Burmese Python need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Burmese Python to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Burmese Python to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Burmese Python